 Eye on Shanghai - 5 days

-Experience a city stay in one of the hottest cities on earth.
-Shanghai - where east really meets west.
-Check out the Oriental Pearl TV Tower, the Anglo-inspired Bund and old city area, cruise the Huangpu River and enjoy some retail therapy on Nanjing Road.
+Shanghai is where east really meets west.
+Explore the city on our 5 day Visa Free city stay with visits to the Oriental Pearl TV Tower and Anglo-inspired Bund and old city area.
+Take a cruise along the Huangpu River and after opt for a sunset drink at a jazz bar or some retail therapy on Nanjing Road.

 Many nationalities are eligible to visit Shanghai, without requiring a tourist visa for stays up to 144 hours.
 For more info please scroll to the bottom of this page

 Welcome to China and the start of your city break!
 Enjoy an arrival transfer to our hotel.